Introduced in 1971, the Nikon F2 is a mechanical shutter SLR system camera, made to replace the original Nikon F.

 - Type M – Central 5 mm double crosshairs with marked horizontal and vertical scales, for photo-microscopy.

-- Type P - Type L, but adds 1 mm microprism collar and fullscreen crosshair, originally marketed as the "Apollo P screen," the screen favored by NASA on their Nikon bodies.
+- Type P - Type L, but adds a 1 mm microprism collar and a full-screen crosshair, originally marketed as the "Apollo P screen," the screen favored by NASA on their Nikon bodies.

 - Type R – Type E, but adds a 3 mm split image rangefinder to the center of the screen.